xynyx/Rose-Rocket-Scheduler/FEATURES.md

 - When downloading schedule, it will appear in the users home directory (OS specific), with a toast on success or failure
 - In the example you gave for 2 day intervals, the time-frames were overlapping -> I decided to not have them overlap (each set of dates is inclusive)
   - eg. Day 1 - 2, Day 3 - 4

+## Issues
+- Various errors related to PropTypes interacting with the Scheduler library and Moment.js in unexpected ways